 In calculating the cost of a request, Ada may only take into account the time taken to determine whether it holds the information, and to locate and retrieve it.
 It may not take into account the time taken to consider exemptions and to seek and obtain legal advice, to consider whether a request is vexatious, to obtain authorisation to provide the information or to calculate fees.
-Costs are calculated at an hourly rate of £25, the equivalent of two and a half working days.
+Costs are calculated at an hourly rate of £25.